dvlang.com

 Didn't work very well at first, was flaky and erratic.
 Turns out, it needs 12V which I didn't have as part of the RPI. ...And I was also too lazy to go get a 12V supply.

-Turns out though that I did have a External link opens in new tab or windowultra-sonic range finder.
-I also found this External link opens in new tab or windowtutorial for hooking it up.
+Turns out though that I did have a ultra-sonic range finder.
+I also found this tutorial for hooking it up.

 Here's the initial prototype of using the range finder to at least detect range.